andrewfraley/magic_mapper/README.md

 ### send_cec_button

 - Sends a CEC button code to the current input device.
 This should be considered experimental and has not been well tested.
 The only currently known button code is for the "home" button.
 You could override the magic remote's home button and use it to send Home to a device such as a FireTV or Shield.
 Functionality would be improved if we had support for long button presses, so you could still use the TVs home menu with a long press.
-In the interim, you could use send_button_press assigned to another key to send the normal home button command.
+In the interim, you could use send_button_press assigned to another key to send the normal home button command, or just map send_cec_button to any other button.
 More to come on this feature in the future.
 - Inputs:
   - code (integer, default: none) The code to send.
 At this time the only known code is 18882561 which is the Home command.
 - Example: